 Crescent Head Family Accommodation

-Our group consisted of three families, two with children, so we chose to stay in an Airbnb a few streets up the hill from the beach called Mirrador.
+Our group consisted of three families, two with children, so we chose to stay in a holiday rental a few streets up the hill from the beach, it was called Mirrador.
 It had plenty of space making it comfortable for everyone.
 Although it meant we needed to bring the pram down to get to the beach (and up the hill to get home…), it did present us with the most spectacular view out to the ocean.

 For a more relaxed feel, the Crescent Head Holiday Park may be the way to go.
 They even cater for dogs, so you can bring your pooch with you.
 We cut through the holiday park each day to reach the beach and I noticed a pretty even mix of families, surfers and retirees.
 You really can’t beat its’ location; literally a minutes’ walk from the beach!